Meet the LSRPA Board of Trustees:

 Mr. Poland has managed a wide variety of environmental site remediation and engineering projects, principally as the Licensed Site Remediation Professional, for numerous New Jersey construction and redevelopment projects.
 Mr. Poland’s project experience includes all phases of environmental site remediation work, such as environmental due diligence for property transactions, environmental investigation, and remediation design and oversight at contaminated sites.

-Rakesh Ganta, LSRP
+Rakesh Ganta, Secretary

 With over three decades of dedicated experience in environmental consulting, Rakesh Ganta excels in technical and leadership roles, specializing in the petroleum, construction, and manufacturing sectors.
 As President of RLG Environmental, Inc., located in Elmwood Park and Bound Brook, NJ, he spearheads innovative initiatives in environmental consulting and contracting.